 LOD 4531 is a 10 credit fourth year elective module offered in the first semester.
 Law of Damages broadly deals with the principles underpinning the quantification of damages claimed in a court of law.
-The following topics are covered - definition, nature and scope, object, systematics, sources, history and terminology of the law of damages; the concept of damages; the nature, causing and forms of patrimonial loss; the assessment of patrimonial loss; the nature and assessment of non-patrimonial loss (injury to personality); Prospective damage and lucrum cessans; the 'once and for all' rule and causes of action; the nature, assessment, object and form of damages for patrimonial loss; the forms, nature and object of damages and satisfaction in the case of non-patrimonial loss (injury to personality); the collateral source rule and compensating advantages (res inter alios acta); miscellaneous principles regarding recovery of damages and satisfaction; damages in specific cases of breach of contract; damages and satisfaction in certain forms of delict; the quantum of damages for patrimonial loss caused by certain forms of delict; the quantum of damages for patrimonial loss caused by bodily injury, death or the infringement of personality rights; the quantum of damages and satisfaction for non-patrimonial loss (injury to personality); procedural matters, costs and private international law.
+The following topics are covered - definition, nature and scope, object, systematics, sources, history and terminology of the law of damages; the concept of damages; the nature, causing and forms of patrimonial loss; the assessment of patrimonial loss; the nature and assessment of non-patrimonial loss (injury to personality); Prospective damage and lucrum cessans; the 'once and for all' rule and causes of action; the nature, assessment, object and form of damages for patrimonial loss; the forms, nature and object of damages and satisfaction in the case of non-patrimonial loss (injury to personality); the collateral source rule and compensating advantages (res inter alios acta); miscellaneous principles regarding recovery of damages and satisfaction; damages for patrimonial loss caused by certain forms of delict; the quantum of damages for patrimonial loss caused by certain forms of delict; the quantum of damages for patrimonial loss caused by certain forms of delict; the quantum of damages for patrimonial loss (injury to personality); procedural matters, costs and private international law.